the-dext/the-dext.github.io/_posts/2015-09-09-TDD_Mocking-vs-No-Mocking.md

 If you are unable to separate them for some reason - maybe the code is too complex and high risk - then consider whether unit testing is the right thing to be using.
 You may be better off having an integration or end-to-end test instead so that you can treat the class as a black box.

+---

 ## Next Time You're Writing A Unit Test

-When you're using TDD next time, consider the layers that you're dealing with and aim to put the right kind of code, in the right kind of layer.
+Consider the layers that you're dealing with and aim to put the right kind of code, in the right kind of layer, with the right kind of unit testing.
+Notice how difficult to write tests are informing you of design issues.

 The TDD process should become pretty smooth when you've practiced this for a while and eventually it becomes second nature.